PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 * [Nightly builds][nightly-build-board] are green

-## 6. Create the new version in Addons Marketplace and update native module compatibility
+## 6. Create the new version in the PrestaShop Marketplace and update native module compatibility

 {{% notice warning %}}
-**This step requires special rights ([doc to create a new version on Addons](https://www.notion.so/prestashopcorp/Create-the-new-version-in-the-Addons-Marketplace-update-module-compatibility-c665ab0777204e2d95ce6df22b140747)).**
+**This step requires special rights ([doc to create a new version on PrestaShop Marketplace](https://www.notion.so/prestashopcorp/Create-the-new-version-in-the-Addons-Marketplace-update-module-compatibility-c665ab0777204e2d95ce6df22b140747)).**

-Ask a maintainer from the PrestaShop Company with administrative rights on the Addons Marketplace to perform this step.
+Ask a maintainer from the PrestaShop Company with administrative rights on the PrestaShop Marketplace to perform this step.
 {{% /notice %}}

 {{% notice note %}}